LAripping/PassCrack/README.md

 makefile | Build script
-generator-script.bash | A bash script to automate back2back runs for small tables to avoid memory overuse. changelog.txt | A diary of major fixes between versions.
+generator-script.bash | A bash script to automate back2back runs for small tables to avoid memory overuse. changelog.txt | A diary of major fixes between versions. tablemerger.cpp | Just a piece of code to merge small tables together into a big one with unique endpoints.

 __NOTE:__ This programm uses modern libraries, part of the C++11 standard, which the compiler used must support.